 What is a Funder?

 A Funder is anyone who contributes to the Women’s Fund.
-As a Funder, your gift will be used immediately to support the Mini-Grant Program.
-Working in partnership with local non-profit organizations and agencies, our mini-grants address emergency needs for Lapeer County women and their families or give these women the tools they need to improve their lives.
+As a Funder, your gift of any dollar amount will be used immediately to support women and their children in Lapeer County.
+Working in partnership with local non-profit organizations and agencies, the Women’s Fund address emergency needs for Lapeer County women and their families and provides these women with the tools they need to improve their lives.

 The Women’s Fund, through the Foundation for Mott Community College awards $1,000.00 education grants to assist “non-traditional” Lapeer County women attending Mott Community College with non-tuition expenses including: books, fees, child care, and transportation costs.
 Applicants must hold a minimum 2.5 grade point average.
 There is no application deadline.
 Please download and review the Education Grant Guidelines prior to completing and submitting the Women’s Fund Education Grant Application.